Clir Risk assessment framework

 - An independent third party was brought in for verification

-The farm reliability increased and the risk reduction was considered by insurers on renewal.
+The farm reliability and availability increased, and the risk reduction was considered by insurers upon renewal.

 Clir Risk and GCube Smart Insurance

 Clir Risk powers GCube Smart Insurance by radically improving the accuracy of insurance risk assessments.
 Using intelligence from 200 GW of claims data, the partnership enables superior renewable energy insurance coverage and faster claim handling.